hjo12/chattailor-ai/README.md

 # ChatTailor AI

 A C# desktop application using WinUI3 on WinAppSDK with .NET8, used to interact with LLM's such as GPT, Claude, or Gemini for chat interactions and DALL-E for AI image generation.
-The previous UWP project can be found [here](https://github.com/hjo12/chattailor-ai-uwp) for reference.
+The previous UWP project can be found [here](https://github.com/hjo12/chattailor-ai-uwp) for reference, but future updates will only be added to this WinUI project.

 [![.NET CI Build](https://github.com/hjo12/chattailor-ai/actions/workflows/ci.yml/badge.svg)](https://github.com/hjo12/chattailor-ai/actions/workflows/ci.yml)